Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Adversarial Attack Strategies (RQ1)

 \textbf{Limited Monitoring and Accountability.} Current APR pipelines have limited observability mechanisms to detect anomalous behavior, such as low-quality or high-risk patch patterns.
-Furthermore, logging of synthesis outcomes or tagging of APR-generated changes is usually optional, limiting post-incident analysis and trust evaluation.
+Furthermore, synthesis logging and tagging of APR-generated changes are often optional, limiting post-incident analysis and trust assessment.